 A customer or his or her legal guardian may designate an individual to serve as his or her representative in all or part of the rehabilitation process.
 The representative may be authorized to sign documents, speak on the customer's behalf, or serve in other capacities indicated on the VR1487, Designation of Applicant or Customer Representative.
 In some cases, a representative can help facilitate communication and help the rehabilitation process move forward to a successful outcome.

 When required, the representative sets a PIN in RHW.
-When the representative is setting the PIN, VR staff encourages him or her to use a number that is easy to remember and is not the last four digits of the customer's SSN.
-(RHW uses the last four digits to create the pseudo PIN.)
+When the representative is setting the PIN, VR staff encourages him or her to use a number that is easy to remember and is not the last four digits of the customer's SSN or the last four digits of the customer’s case ID.
+(RHW uses the last four digits of the customer’s case ID to create the representative pseudo PIN.)
 The representative should make a personal note of the PIN and keep it where it can be found easily.

 VR staff must not record the PIN or any type of prompts or hints that could inadvertently compromise the confidentiality of the PIN in the customer's case record.
 For more information about setting a PIN in RHW, see the ReHabWorks User's Guide, Chapter 8: PINs.